 John does talk about the sop being dipped with the betrayer at the second sitting of the supper table after the foot-washing ceremony. - 5.
-Matthew, Mark and Luke seem to indicate that all the disciples knew that Judas was the betrayer. - Yahusha did not expose, or embarrass, Judas to the whole group, but rather gave Judas every opportunity to confess and repent of his planned deed.
+Matthew, Mark and Luke seem to indicate that all the disciples knew that Judas was the betrayer. - 5.
+John makes it clear that Yahusha did not expose, or embarrass, Judas to the whole group, but rather gave Judas every opportunity to confess and repent of his planned deed.